AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ```

 ### HOISTING ###
-In JavaScript declerations (variable and function) are hoisted but assignment are not.
+JS engine sets up memory space for variables and functions.
+It moves the declerations to the beginning of their direct scopes.
-JS engine moves declerations to the beginning of their direct scopes.
+In JS, declerations (variable and function) are hoisted but assignment are not.

 ### CLOSURE ###